Johnston snake eel

 The Johnston snake eel (Schultzidia johnstonensis), also known as the peppered worm eel in Micronesia and Hawaii is an eel in the family Ophichthidae (worm/snake eels).
-It was described by Leonard Peter Schultz and Loren Paul Woods in 1949.
+It was described by Leonard Peter Schultz and Loren P. Woods in 1949.
 It is a marine, tropical eel, which is known from the Indo-Pacific region, including the Chagos Islands, Hawaii, the Marquesan Islands, the Society Islands, Australia, and New Caledonia.
 It dwells at a depth range of 2–23 m, and inhabits sand sediments in coral reefs.
 It can reach a maximum total length of 35 cm.

 The Johnston snake eel's diet consists of crabs, prawns, and small finfish.